AdnanK1/Instagram/README.md

 Navigate to the target directory and open it with a prefered IDE :

-* On running the application, type the following on the terminal: python3.8 manage.py runserver
+* On running the application, type the following on the terminal: <code> python3.8 manage.py runserver </code>

 run the application:

-* To navigate to a local browser, Type this on a preferred browser: 127.0.0.1:8000
+* To navigate to a local browser, Type this on a preferred browser: <code> 127.0.0.1:8000 </code>

 # Technologies used
 * Python